primer/css/modules/primer-navigation/README.md

 ## Underline nav

-Use `.UnderlineNav` to style navigation with a minimal underlined selected state.
-This component comes with variations to accommodate icons, counters, and button actions; and is typically used for navigation placed at the top of the page.
+Use `.UnderlineNav` to style navigation with a minimal underlined selected state, typically used for navigation placed at the top of the page.
+This component comes with variations to accommodate icons, containers and other content.

 ```html title="UnderlineNav"
 <nav class="UnderlineNav">